Our patrons, suppliers, and neighbors are essential to our success.

 At benefit auctions, our rocking chairs usually bring more than the selling price.

-We have been regular supporters of the West Texas Rehabilitation Center since 2007.
+We have been bi-annual supporters of the West Texas Rehabilitation Center since 2007.